noke-inc/noke-core-api-documentation/README.md

 ---
 ### POST /unlock/

+It is critical to implement this endpoint since setup, syncs, and unlocks happen via this endpoint.
+You can't use a lock without this call.

 Used to unlock a lock.
 Requires a session string from the lock (*see Nokē Mobile library documentation [Android](https://github.com/noke-inc/noke-mobile-library-android#nok%C4%93-mobile-library-for-android) / [iOS](https://github.com/noke-inc/noke-mobile-library-ios#nok%C4%93-mobile-library-for-ios)*), a mac address, and can optionally take a tracking key to associate to lock activity.

 #### HEADERS